WoodrowShigeru/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/01_Extensions.md

 </div>

 After this class has been created, it does not yet apply it to any object.
-We need to tell SilverStripe what classes we want to add the `MyMemberExtension` too.
+We need to tell SilverStripe what classes we want to add the `MyMemberExtension` to.
 To activate this extension, add the following via the [Configuration API](../configuration).

 **mysite/_config/app.yml**